MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0105.md

 If the tag is set to, for example, `'18.0'`, the code will still be present in versions 19 and 20.
 We will at the earliest remove the code in version 21.
 Assuming the code is removed in version 21, this can happen right after version 20 was released, but could also happen later during the release.

-This rule helps you validating early that your app is ready for a given release of Business Central without relying for Microsoft to actually remove the code.
+This rule helps you validate early if your app is ready for a given release of Business Central without relying on Microsoft to actually remove the code.

 ## How to enable the validation?